 The concept of "less is more" is actually attributed to the poet Robert Browning.

-First you need a packet of oats seeds; they are not expensive.
+First you need a packet of seeds; they are not expensive.
 Draw a shallow trench in the ground with a hoe.
-In South Africa we do this in late summer and then the oats grows through the winter.
+In South Africa we do this in late summer and then the oats grow through the winter.

 Pop the seeds into the shallow trench, cover with soil and tamp it down.
 You're done; growing milky oats is that easy.
 If you have dry winters as we do then you will have to irrigate the plants.